Illinois Fighting Illini men's gymnastics

-The Illinois Fighting Illini men's gymnastics team represents the University of Illinois at Urbana–Champaign and competes in the Big Ten Conference.
+The Illinois Fighting Illini men's gymnastics team represents the University of Illinois Urbana–Champaign and competes in the Big Ten Conference.
 The Fighting Illini have been invited to 47 NCAA tournaments and have won 10 team NCAA championships, which is second most all-time only to Penn State Nittany Lions' 12 team titles.
 Additionally, the Fighting Illini have won an all-time record 53 individual NCAA titles.

 The Illini hold their competitions at George Huff Hall on the Champaign side of campus, and the team trains and holds practices at the Kenney Gym on the Urbana side of campus.